textileio/go-eventstore/store/README.md

 Notes:
 * Pros: Easy to Use
 * Cons: Not much guarantees what happens between operations.
+* All operations are variadic, so can create, save, delete, etc multiple instances in one call.

 ### Explicit transactions
 Are separated between `ReadTxn` and `WriteTxn` ones. `ReadTxn` transactions only